 Let’s start with the text elements in this step and move on to the graphic and visual ones in the following step.

 Double-click on the title of your first slide to change the words “Our Business Plan” to the name of your presentation.
 Do the same for the subtitle and all other textual elements on the first slide to add your details.

-Simply double-click it and type to edit.
+Double-click it and type to edit.

-Step 6: Images, Graphics, and Other Elements
+6. Images, Graphics, and Other Elements

 Knowing how to make a PowerPoint presentation say exactly what you want it to say is only half the work.
 The other half is making it show exactly what you want to show.
 Which is just as easy!

 You can edit, change, or delete any icon, picture (or picture placeholder), and graphic element you see on your template.

 Let’s start with pictures.
 The little images with a yellow sun shining over green mountains that you see in the screenshot below and which appear scattered throughout your template mark the location of picture placeholders.

 Think of these picture placeholders as ghost pictures.
 They’re holding the space that your actual picture will occupy once you insert it into your presentation.